 - Intense urge to leave where you are

 Anxiety can manifest itself in many different ways.
 An anxiety attack for you may involve completely different symptoms than the next person.
 Anxiety attacks can also mimic other, more serious health problems.
 This is why it’s important for you to see a medical professional when you have an anxiety attack and get a proper diagnosis.

 These symptoms can vary in length, lasting from a few moments to hours, but anxiety attacks are not life-threatening.
 The feeling you are experiencing can indeed feel as though something is seriously wrong or that you might die, the feelings will pass.

 What can I do when I’m having an anxiety attack?

 If you’ve never had one before, it’s imperative you get medical attention.
 Anxiety attacks have similar symptoms to other, more serious health problems.
 If you’re certain it’s an anxiety attack, try the following:

 - Breathe deeply.
 Focus on breathing into your stomach with slow, purposeful breaths.
 Inhale to the count of 5, hold your breath, and exhale to the count of 5.

 - Tell yourself good things.
 Pay attention to what you’re saying to yourself, and change it.
 Repeat phrases like ‘this feeling will pass’, ‘I will be okay’, ‘I feel calm and relaxed’.
 Even If you may not feel those things right away, with practice it will get easier to believe.

 - Go for a relaxing walk, but don’t exert yourself.

 - Be good to yourself.
-Proper diet, exercise and leisure life can go a long way to combatting anxiety attacks.
+Proper diet, exercise, and leisure life can go a long way to combating anxiety attacks.